ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 ![My Image]({{ site.baseurl }}/hsauve/assets/content/social-media.jpg "A person on social media")

 <sub>*Photo by [Lisa from Pexels](https://www.pexels.com/@fotios-photos/) on [Pexels](https://www.pexels.com/photo/person-holding-midnight-black-samsung-galaxy-s8-turn-on-near-macbook-pro-1092671/)*</sub>

-Let's consider the National Library of France (BnF), the French national library in charge of the legal deposit in France since the XVIth century.
-In other words, a vast repository of knowledge.
-The BnF has undertaken a major digitalisation effort in the past few years and published a [digital roadmap](https://www.bnf.fr/sites/default/files/2021-04/SN%202020_poster_BAT_ANG%2003.pdf) outlining its digital strategy for its platform [Gallica](https://www.bnf.fr/en/gallica-bnf-digital-library).

-Although playful and light touch, the BnF’s roadmap offers a useful framework for understanding some key elements that contribute to the carbon footprint of digital content.
-These include:

-- Entries (new content)
-- Collections processing
-- Content management
-- Metadata management
-- Long-term digital preservation
-- Accessibility
-- Artificial Intelligence

-These categories can help us explore the carbon emissions associated with each phase of the lifecycle of digital content.

 ![My Image]({{ site.baseurl }}/hsauve/assets/content/content-lifecycle-chart.png "A funnel chart representing the lifecycle of digital content")